mgechev/blog.mgechev.com/_posts/2015-02-06-parsing-binary-protocol-data-javascript-typedarrays-blobs.md

 ### Reducing the latency

 So far, we improved the protocol processing by using WebSockets instead of HTTP, we transfer binary instead of textual data but we can do one more thing.
-Now the protocol packets are transmitted between the client-side browser application, the proxy and the TCP server, just like the diagram bellow:
+Now the protocol packets are transmitted between the client-side browser application, the proxy and the TCP server, just like the diagram below:

 ![](/images/binary-protocol-processing/client-proxy-server.png)